nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Multiple contacts in the list with one contact with name Roy having tag name colleagues and one with name Adam having tag name Colleagues.

     1. Test case: `findAny n/Roy t/Colleagues`<br>
-       Expected: Display contacts with tag colleagues (case-insensitive) or whose name contains Roy.
+       Expected: Displays contacts with tag colleagues (case-insensitive) or whose name contains Roy.
 Number of contacts found shown in the status message.
 Both Adam and Roy are within the list.
     1. Test case: `findAny c/ n/Roy t/Colleagues`<br>
-       Expected: Display contacts with tag Colleagues (case-sensitive) or whose name contains Roy.
+       Expected: Displays contacts with tag Colleagues (case-sensitive) or whose name contains Roy.
 Number of contacts found shown in the status message.
 Both Adam and Roy are within the list.
     1. Test case: `findAny n/Roy t/123!`<br>
        Expected: No changes made.
 Error details shown in the status message.